 Is SC imposing a smokable hemp blackout?

 This post was written by attorney Philip Snow with the Kight on Cannabis law firm.
 It is part of a series on the legal status of raw hemp, sometimes referred to as “smokable hemp”.
 You can read more on this topic by clicking here.
+Please note that we are not licensed to practice law in South Carolina.
+This post is informational and editorial in nature and not intended to provide any legal advice.

 South Carolina Attorney General Alan Wilson issued an Opinion on July 10, 2019 (Opinion) in response to several questions posed by Mark Keel, Chief of the South Carolina Law Enforcement Division (SLED).
 The questions posed by SLED concerned industrial hemp as it relates to the Hemp Farming Act (Act 14 of 2019, formerly H. 3449), signed into law by Governor McMaster on March 28, 2019.